frostplexx/dotfiles.nix/README.md

 ```
 ### Add New Programs

-If the programs are shared across all configs e.g. neovim, git, ffmpeg then add them to `machines/shared.nix`.
+If the programs are shared across all configs e.g. neovim, git, FFmpeg then add them to `machines/shared.nix`.
 Else add them to your appropriate host config `machines/<hostname>/apps.nix`

 ### Home Manager

-Home Manager dotfiles are saved in `./home`.
+Home Manager dot files are saved in `./home`.
 To add a new module you need to:

 1. Create a folder with a `default.nix` inside `./home/`